-One of our improvements that have been achieved during the last year was implementing a new learning framework.
+One of our improvements that have been achieved during the previous years was implementing a new learning framework.
 This new learning framework guides us to optimize our robot behavior more efficiently.
-Several optimization and learning methods for generation of humanoid behaviors are being compared, including simulated annealing (SA), Hill Climbing (HC), GA, PSO, CMA-ES and PoWER.
+Several optimization and learning methods for generation of humanoid behaviors are being compared, including simulated annealing (SA), Hill Climbing (HC), GA, PSO, CMA-ES, PoWER, and CREPS-CMA.
 These techniques have been combined with physics based models and optimum control to derive very efficient skills.

 Also heterogeneity will be important because in the future it is expected that not all humanoids will be identical, having humanoids with different capabilities introduces new problems of task assignment that will have to be dealt with in humanoid teams.
 We have already tested the use of heterogeneous humanoids in 2014 3D Simulation competition.
-We will improve our robots behavior by optimizing behavior specifications for each heterogeneous humanoid robot.
+We optimize behavior specifications for each heterogeneous humanoid robot.